OCR • J257 • 1,610 key terms

 From: Thyroxine and Adrenaline

-Undifferentiated cells found in specific tissues of developed organisms that can differentiate into a limited range of cell types.
+A multipotent cell found in specific tissues (like bone marrow) that can only differentiate into a limited range of cell types.

 Sign up to access full revision notes and track your progress across all key terms.